Back to Delaware

 Recusal

-When a judge steps aside from a case because they have a conflict of interest or bias.
+When a judge steps away from a case because they cannot be fair, such as having a conflict of interest.

 Limits and Unknowns

-• The bill was stricken in the House on August 12, 2025, meaning it will not become law.
+• The bill was stricken in the House on August 12, 2025, meaning it will not move forward.

 Bill History